diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Establish and document consistent code patterns, naming conventions, error handling approaches, and architectural patterns that should be applied throughout our codebase.

-**Why this improves Copilot understanding:** Establishing and documenting code patterns and conventions helps Copilot understand your team's preferred approaches to common programming tasks.
+**Why this improves Copilot understanding:** Establishing and documenting code patterns and conventions helps Copilot understand our team's preferred approaches to common programming tasks.
 This includes naming conventions, error handling patterns, logging strategies, and architectural patterns that should be consistently applied.

-**Impact on suggestion relevance:** Clear code patterns and conventions ensure that Copilot's suggestions follow your established standards, maintain consistency across the codebase, and adhere to your team's best practices, resulting in code that fits seamlessly into your existing project structure.
+**Impact on suggestion relevance:** Clear code patterns and conventions ensure that Copilot's suggestions follow our established standards, maintain consistency across the codebase, and adhere to our team's best practices, resulting in code that fits seamlessly into our existing project structure.

 #### Naming Conventions